- National Statistic: yes

 In addition, a quality adjustment factor is applied to the volume of activity index of several service areas.
 The purpose of these quality adjustment factors is to reflect the extent to which the services succeed in delivering their intended outcomes and the extent to which services are responsive to users' needs.
 This results in estimates differing from those used in the national accounts.

-There are currently four service areas that include such an adjustment:
+There are currently five service areas that include such an adjustment:

 The healthcare productivity quality adjustment is a compound measure made up of five components: